binary-manu/binary-is-better/_drafts/pw_lifecycle.md

 Let's talk about the account lifecycle first.
 Each account can be in just one of two states: it can be either _active_ or _expired_.
-An active account can be used to log in into the system, provided the authentication method we are going to use is usable and that we pass the authentication challenge.
+An active account can be used to log into the system, provided the authentication method we are going to use is usable and that we pass the authentication challenge.
 Conversely, an expired account cannot be used for logging in, irrespective of how we would authenticate ourselves.
 No